 Hairy Bikers Slow Cooker Pork Goulash Recipe Ingredients

-- 4 tablespoons all-purpose flour
+- 4 tablespoons plain flour

 - Butter or oil for frying

-- 1 bell pepper (any color), roughly chopped
+- 1 pepper (any colour), roughly chopped

 - 2 red onions, roughly chopped